grafana/plugin-tools/docusaurus/docs/tutorials/build-a-streaming-data-source-plugin.md

 1. From Grafana at `https://localhost:3000`, use the default credentials: username `admin` and password `admin`.
 If you're not presented with a login page, click **Sign in** in the top of the page and insert the credentials.

 2. Add the data source.
-Since we are running in our `docker-compose` environment, we don't need to install it, and it will be directly available for usage.
+Since we are running in our `docker compose` environment, we don't need to install it, and it will be directly available for usage.
 Go to **Connections > Data sources**, using the left menu as shown in the following image:

 3. A new page opens, and then click **Add data source**.
 Grafana opens another page where you can search for the data source name that we've just created.